-$ kubectl patch secret/clusterl-users -p '{"data":{"pguser": "'$(echo -n new_password |
+\$ kubectl patch secret/cluster1-users -p '{"data":{"pguser": "'\$(echo -n new\password | base64)""}}'

-base64)'"}}'

-'''

 12.1.2 Application users

 By default you can connect to PostgreSQL as non-privileged pguser user.
 Also, you can login as postgres (the superuser) to PostgreSQL Pods, but pgBouncer (the connection pooler for PostgreSQL) doesn't allow postgres user access by default.
 That's done for security reasons.